-3.1 The governing board
+3.1 The Governing Body

-The governing board is responsible for monitoring attendance figures for the whole school on at least a termly basis.
-It also holds the headteacher to account for the implementation of this policy.
+The Governing Body is responsible for monitoring attendance figures for the whole school on at least a termly basis.
+It also holds the Headteacher to account for the implementation of this policy.

-3.2 The headteacher
+3.2 The Headteacher

-The headteacher is responsible for:
+The Headteacher is responsible for:

-- Implementation of this policy at the school - Monitoring school-level absence data and reporting it to governors - Supporting staff with monitoring the attendance of individual pupils - Issuing fixed-penalty notices, where necessary
+- Implementation of this policy at the school - Monitoring school-level absence data and reporting it to governors - Supporting staff with monitoring the attendance of individual pupils